alialhasan1/Data-cleaning-transformation-and-visualisation-in-R/README.md

 • Handled missing values by either removing rows or imputing values.
 • Corrected inconsistent values.

-### Data Transformation
+### The Data Transformation Process:
 The data transformation process includes several transformations that were performed to prepare the data for further analysis.
 These transformations included:

 • Grouping the data by state regions and months by quarters to calculate the total number of complaints in different regions overtime.
 • Creating a new columns to identify the year the complaint were received, and whether they have been disputed and consented.
 • Reformatting the data to a long format for easier analysis and visualization

-### Data Visualization
+### The Data Visualisation Process:
-After cleaning  and transforming the data, several visualizations were created to explore the dataset.
+After cleaning  and transforming the data, several visualisations were created to explore the dataset.
 The visualizations were created using the ggplot2 package and included:

 • A heat map showing the number of complaints by product.
 • A bar chart showing the average processing time by state region.